treasure-data/perfectqueue/README.md

 # PerfectQueue

 PerfectQueue is a highly available distributed queue built on top of RDBMS.
-It provides at-least-once semantics; Even if a worker node fails during processing a task, the task is retried by another worker.
 PerfectQueue provides similar API to Amazon SQS.
 But unlike Amazon SQS, PerfectQueue never delivers finished tasks.

-Since PerfectQueue also prevents storing a same task twice by using unique task identifier, client applications can retry to submit tasks until it succeeds.
+PerfectQueue introduces following concepts:

+  * **At-least-once semantics:** Even if a worker node fails during processing a task, another worker takes over the task.
+  * **Multiuser-aware fair scheduling**: PerfectQueue schedules tasks submitted by users who have larger resource assignment.
+  * **Decider:** Decider is a simple mechanism to implement complex workflows on top of queues while keeping loose coupling.
+  * **Idempotent task submission:** All tasks have unique identifier and PerfectQueue prevents storing same task twice.
+    * Note: client applications should consider how to always generate a same string for a (semantically) same task.
+  * **Idempotent task processing support:** PerfectQueue provides constant unique task identifier for workers.
+  * **Graceful and live restarting:** PerfectQueue continues processing of long-running tasks even during restarting.

 All you have to consider is implementing idempotent worker programs.
 PerfectQueue manages the other problems.